alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-24-ruling-on-taking-pictures.md

 locale: en
 category: [fatwas,taswir]
 note: false
-excerpt: "Pictures of the living -humans and animals- are unlawful except for necessity such as identity, passport, or photos of criminals."
+summary: "Pictures of the living -humans and animals- are unlawful except for necessity such as identity, passport, or photos of criminals."
 muftis:
   shaykh:
     - name: Permanent Committee